lzh1990214/E-Commerce-Back-End/README.md

 ## Usage <a id="Usage"></a>
 1. Opening an external ternimal from the repository
+2. Create the schema by running the code in `schema.sql` MySQL Workbench
-2. Seed data to MySQL database with command `npm run seed`
+2. Seed the MySQL database with command `npm run seed`
-3. Run the application with command: `node server`
+3. Start the server with command: `node server`

 ## Contributing <a id="Contributing"></a>